avocardio/GPT-agents/README.md

 `["search", "browse", "research", "look up", "find", "look for", "google", "browsing", "googling", "looking for", "looking up", "looking up"]`

-This will trigger a google search where the first (max) 3 pages are scraped and summarized, for the agent to read out to the user.
+This will trigger a google search where the first 3 pages are scraped and summarized, for the agent to read out to the user.

 #### 3. Whisper API